+852-6969-6665 or +86-20-3873 2922

 Facts or data driven management

 Since high touch is less attainable in the virtual team environment, managers need real-time data to understand the performance of each team member and the obstacles that he or she is facing.
-Using
+Using VPMO real-time dashboards, managers can detect strong-or-weak performance and issues at the earliest possible time.

 The above is most important in modern projects or virtual team environments.
 If managers use project management tools designed in the 1980s to manage modern projects or virtual teams, it is like looking at old newspapers’ stock information to purchase today’s stocks.
 Managers wouldn’t be effective that way since the information they have makes them lag behind.

-Benefits of using 8Manage VPMO
+Benefits of using VPMO

 Good for your bottom line